idibidiart/react-native-responsive-grid/README.md

 **rtl** may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

 **cell** may be supplied as prop to Row.
 It sets the row's height to 100% of the computed or absolute height of the row's parent view.
-It sets the width of all child columns to 100% of the computed or absolute width of the row's parent view.
+It sets the width of all child columns to 100% of the computed or absolute width of the row.
 The `cell` is ignored if colPercent is specified on Row.

 These make up the basic rules from which arbirarily complex layout behavior may emerge.